Douglas, Chicago

+Douglas is one of the 77 community areas of Chicago in Illinois, United States, located on the South Side of Chicago.

 The Douglas community area stretches from 26th Street, south to Pershing Road along the Lake Shore, including parts of the Green Line, along State Street and the Metra Electric and Amtrak passenger railroad tracks, which run parallel to Lake Shore Drive.
 Burnham Park runs along its shoreline, containing 31st Street Beach.
 The community area also contains part of the neighborhood of Bronzeville, the historic center of black culture in the city, since the early 20th century and the Great Migration.